-When Jesus appeared in Galilee, he began to proclaim the “Kingdom of God” – “Repent, for the kingdom is at hand.”
-In his ministry, the reign of God began to invade the earth, but his realm is of an entirely different nature than the political systems of the present age.
-On more than one occasion, he refused that kind of political power, especially when it was offered by Satan.
+When Jesus of Nazareth first appeared in Galilee, he proclaimed the “Kingdom of God” – “Repent, for the kingdom is at hand.”
+In his ministry, God’s reign began to invade the earth.
+But his realm was and is of an entirely different nature than the political systems of the present age.

-Satan requires submission to his authority as the price of political power, and according to him, the kingdoms of this age “have been delivered to me and I give them to whomever I will.”
+In this fallen world, the price of political power is submission to Satan’s authority.
+And according to the Devil, the kingdoms of this age “have been delivered to me and I give them to whomever I will.”

-Although he was appointed by God to rule over all nations, Jesus refused this satanic offer.
-Scripture confirmed his destiny to reign over the earth, yet he refused the kind of political power valued by the rulers of this age.
+Although he is appointed by God to rule over all nations, Jesus refused this satanic offer.
+Scripture confirms his calling to reign over the earth, yet he rejected the kind of political power valued by the rulers and the people of this age.

-But how could Yahweh’s designated king reign over the rebellious nations of the earth without the military and economic might of the State? – (Psalm 2:6-8).
+But how can God’s designated king reign over the rebellious nations of the earth without the military and economic might of the State? – (Psalm 2:6-8).

 But the temptation in the “wilderness” was not the end of Satan’s political intrigues.
 Following his rebuff, “the Devil departed from him until an opportune time.”

-After he miraculously fed a multitude near the Sea of Galilee, certain members of the crowd planned “to come and seize him to make him king.”
-But he walked away at the very point the mob was determined to crown him, thereby turning many minds against him.
+After miraculously feeding a multitude in Galilee, certain members of the crowd planned “to come and seize him to make him king.”
+But Jesus walked away at the very point the mob had determined to crown him, and this turned many minds against him.

-The Son of Man would not become the militaristic messiah bent on destroying Rome that so many of his contemporaries desired.
-And the closer he came to his death on a Roman cross, the more the fickle crowds rejected him as the Messiah of Israel.
+The Son of Man would not become the militaristic messiah bent on destroying Rome that so many of his contemporaries craved.
+And the closer he came to his death, the more the fickle crowds rejected him as the Messiah of Israel.
 A “suffering servant” did not fit their concept of royalty and kingship – (Luke 4:13, John 6:15).

-This did not mean his kingdom was strictly “spiritual” or otherworldly, or that his messianic program was nonpolitical.
-But the source of his sovereignty was other than the political power that has characterized and tyrannized the existing world.
-It was of an entirely different nature than the powers of this age.
+This does not mean his kingdom is strictly “spiritual” or otherworldly, or that his messianic program is nonpolitical.
+But the source of his sovereignty is other than the political power that characterizes the existing world order.

-Pilate found no fault in him and was about to release Jesus.
-However, at the instigation of the Temple authorities, the crowd demanded that Pilate release Barabbas instead, a man described in the gospels as a léstés (Greek) or “brigand.”
-Seemingly, the priestly leaders preferred a violent political revolutionary to the Suffering Servant of Yahweh.
+Pilate found no fault in him.
+But at the instigation of the Temple authorities, the crowd demanded that Pilate release Barabbas instead, a man described in the gospels as a léstés (Greek) or “brigand.”
+It seems the priestly leaders of Israel preferred a violent political revolutionary to the Suffering Servant of Yahweh.

 WAY OF THE CROSS

-Moreover, the followers of Jesus are summoned to adopt and live by the very same mind that he displayed when he gave his life as a “ransom for many”- (Philippians 2:6-11).
+Moreover, his followers are summoned to adopt and live by the very same mind displayed by Jesus when he gave his life as a “ransom for many”- (Philippians 2:6-11).

-The choice before the disciples of Christ is one between the cruciform and rough pathway trod by him or the expedient and smooth highway offered by Satan.
-Jesus declared that when he was “lifted up” on the cross he would “draw all men to me,” not by seating him on Caesar’s throne.
+The choice before his disciples is between the cruciform and rough pathway trod by him, or the expedient and smooth highway offered by Satan.
+Jesus declared that when he was “lifted up” on the cross, then he would “draw all men to me,” and not by seating him on Caesar’s throne.

-And he calls all men and women to “deny themselves, take up the cross,” and follow him on this same path, and the only one that leads to the Kingdom of God.
+And he calls all men and women to “deny themselves, take up the cross,” and follow his example.
+The way of the Cross is the only one that leads to the Kingdom of God.
 All men who refuse to do so are “unworthy” of him and unfit for citizenship in his Father’s kingdom.